Jehovah's Witness Funeral Traditions, Customs, and Beliefs

 Can Jehovah’s Witnesses be cremated?

 There are no prohibitions against cremation for Jehovah’s Witnesses, especially since they believe in the resurrection of the spirit.
 The body is not required for resurrection and is not necessary for entrance into the Kingdom of Heaven; cremation is an acceptable form of disposition for Jehovah’s Witnesses.

 Can Jehovah’s Witnesses be embalmed?

 Embalming is the process of preserving a body and temporarily delaying the natural decaying process so that the body can be viewed by mourners.
-Jehovah’s Witnesses can be embalmed, which is often required for an open casket funeral to occur.
+Jehovah’s Witnesses can be embalmed, which is often required (not by law) or highly suggested for an open casket funeral to occur.

 How long does a Jehovah’s Witness funeral last?